wso2/docs-is/en/docs/apis/managing-user-stores-with-apis.md

-# Manage UserStores with APIs
+# Manage Userstores with APIs

 The `UserStoreConfigAdminService` allows you to add, retrieve, edit, and delete user stores within WSO2 Identity Server.